Sustainability

 Internal Audit Office

-The Internal Audit Office, in collaboration with the Audit and Supervisory Board members and accounting auditor, strives to improve the effectiveness and efficiency of internal controls, compliance, etc. by conducting hearings and on-site surveys of each business division in accordance with the annual internal audit plan.
+The Internal Audit Office, in collaboration with the Audit and Supervisory Committee Members and accounting auditor, strives to improve the effectiveness and efficiency of internal controls, compliance, etc. by conducting hearings and on-site surveys of each business division in accordance with the annual internal audit plan.

 Auditing Firms, etc.